-Residential Non-residential
+Summary of Development Projects (100% Owned) Residential Non-residential

-Summary of Development Projects (100% Owned) Acres (a) Units (b) Sq.
-Ft. (b, c)
+As of June 30, 2015 Acres (a) Units (b) Sq.
+Ft. (b)

 Current Development Projects

 Town Center 958 2,359 2,236,700

 Palm Coast Park 3,777 3,746 3,096,800

 Total Current Development Projects 4,735 6,105 5,333,500

 Planned Development Project

-Ormond Crossings 2,901 2,950 3,215,000
+Ormond Crossings 2,883 2,950 3,215,000

 Other

-Lake Swamp Wetland Mitigation Project 3,050 (d) (d)
+Lake Swamp Wetland Mitigation Project 3,050 (c) (c)

-Total of Development Projects 10,686 9,055 8,548,500
+Total of Development Projects 10,668 9,055 8,548,500

-- (a) Acreage amounts are approximate and shown on a gross basis, including wetlands. - (b) Units and square footage are estimated.
-Density at build out may differ from these estimates. - (c) Depending on the project, non-residential includes retail commercial, non-retail commercial, office, industrial, warehouse, storage and institutional. - (d) The Lake Swamp wetland mitigation bank is a permitted, regionally significant wetlands mitigation bank.
+(a) Acreage amounts are approximate and shown on a gross basis, including wetlands.

+(b) Units and square footage are estimated.
+Density at build out may differ from these estimates.

+(c) The Lake Swamp wetland mitigation bank is a permitted, regionally significant wetlands mitigation bank.
 Wetland mitigation credits will be used at Ormond Crossings and are available-for-sale to developers of other projects that are located in the bank's service area.

-In addition to the three development projects and the mitigation bank, ALLETE Properties has 1,670 acres of other land available-for-sale.
+In addition to the three development projects and the mitigation bank, ALLETE Properties has 1,661 acres of other land available-for-sale.

 Income Taxes.
 ALLETE's aggregate federal and multi-state statutory tax rate is approximately 41 percent for 2015.
 On an ongoing basis, ALLETE has tax credits and other tax adjustments that reduce the statutory rate to the effective tax rate.
 These tax credits and adjustments historically have included items such as investment tax credits, production tax credits, AFUDC-Equity, depletion, as well as other items.
 The annual effective rate can also be impacted by such items as changes in income from operations before non-controlling interest and income taxes, state and federal tax law changes that become effective during the year, business combinations and configuration changes, tax planning initiatives and resolution of prior years' tax matters.
-Due primarily to increased federal production tax credits as a result of wind generation, we expect our effective tax rate to be approximately 15 percent for 2015.
+Due primarily to increased federal production tax credits as a result of wind generation, we expect our effective tax rate to be approximately 17 percent for 2015.
 We also expect that our effective tax rate will be lower than the statutory rate over the next ten years due to production tax credits attributable to our wind generation.
 (See Note 12.
 Income Tax Expense.)